-The parties note that the EnergyWise for Business, EE for Business, and Residential New Construction programs are cost-effective under the TRC test using DEP's calculation of avoided capacity costs.
-Therefore, the Commission finds that these programs are cost-effective, and no further action is required by the Company.
+The EnergyWise for Business, EE for Business, and Residential New Construction Program programs are cost-effective under the TRC test using DEP's calculation of avoided capacity costs.
+Since the Commission agrees with the Company's determination of avoided capacity costs for the reasons set forth in the Evidence and Conclusions for Finding of Fact No. 14, it finds and concludes that these programs are cost-effective, and no further action is required by the Company.